SuperbTUM/superbTUM.github.io/index.md

 ## Brief Introduction

 Hi all.
 I am Mingzhe Hu, a master's student in the Electrical Engineering department at Columbia.
 My research interest is deep learning and mobile neural network.
-I am seeking for 2022 machine learning related summer internship in US.
+I am seeking for **2022 machine learning related summer internship in US**.
 Please take a look at my [Resume](resume/Resume-MingzheHu.pdf) and thank you for your time and consideration!

 Here I am in New York City!